-On CT, aldosteronomas are homogeneous and often hypodense, with an attenuation value near that of water.
-CT detects 70% of aldosteronomas, although small lesions may be missed.
-If CT findings are negative, selective adrenal venous sampling for aldosterone or a dexamethasone suppressed iodocholesterol adrenal scan may identify the lesion.
+- if CT findings are negative, selective adrenal venous sampling for aldosterone or a dexamethasone suppressed iodocholesterol adrenal scan may identify the lesion

 Treatment and prognosis

-If a solitary adrenal mass is detected, surgical adrenalectomy will correct hypertension in 75% 90% of cases.
-Adrenal hyperplasia is the cause in most of the remaining 20% of cases of Conn's syndrome, with adrenal carcinoma occurring rarely.
+If a solitary adrenal mass is detected, surgical adrenalectomy will correct hypertension in 75-90% of cases.
 Bilateral adrenalectomy in patients with hyperplasia is not usually an effective treatment and results in adrenal insufficiency and is usually treated medically.
 Thus differentiation between the causes is required to avoid unnecessary surgery.